Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 • Choose the level that feels best for you and ensure the prop supports the base of the spine, not the buttocks.

-So who and what is restorative yoga good for?
-Along with having tons of benefits to your health and well-being, it is suitable and accessible for anyone.
+Along with having tons of benefits to your health and well-being, Restorative yoga is suitable and accessible for anyone.
 So why not try this rejuvenating yoga style and experience its wonders for yourself?!

 How is restorative yoga different from regular yoga?